March 19, 2020

 If your home’s tap water is too soft, you have some other options, but you’ll definitely want to treat your water, either at the tap or through a whole home system.

-Whole home water filters come in two general types: 1) reverse osmosis, 2) distillation.
-But before discussing these technologies, let’s talk about water taste and then circle back.
+Whole home water filters come in two general types: reverse osmosis and distillation.
+But before discussing these technologies, let’s talk about water taste.

 This is why filtering water pitchers do a decent job of improving the taste of tap water.